 The Hōkūle‘a was the first replica canoe of many.
 Its voyages inspired Hekenukumai Busby from Northland, New Zealand, to build Te Aurere.
 That canoe made a dramatic voyage to Rarotonga in 1992, navigated by Mau Piailug.
 Sailing early in the voyaging season, Te Aurere was battered by storms for days on end.
-The New Zealand Meteorological Service radioed the crew to sail in a certain direction, but Piailug, relying on his traditional skills, suggested another.
+The New Zealand Meteorological Service advised the crew to sail in a certain direction, but Piailug, relying on his traditional skills, suggested another.
 Te Aurere followed the advice of the meteorologists and ran into an even worse storm.
 A few days later the same thing happened, but this time the crew decided to follow Piailug.
 They sailed into calmer weather.

 In 1995 Te Aurere sailed from the Marquesas Islands to Hawaii with several other modern canoes, including the Tākitimu and Te Au-o-Tonga from Rarotonga, and the Hōkūle‘a and Hawai‘iloa from Hawaii.
 On the return trip, Te Aurere sailed non-stop for 30 days from Hawaii to Rarotonga, then on to New Zealand.